 Providing Medical Aid

 For more than a decade, Lexipol’s policies, training, and publications have educated and guided law enforcement officers to promptly render medical aid following uses of force when it is safe to do so.
 Our Use of Force Policy requires members to secure medical assistance for anyone who “exhibits signs of physical distress, has sustained visible injury, expresses a complaint of injury or continuing pain, or was rendered unconscious.”
 Members are expected to continuously monitor any person who exhibits signs of physical distress after an encounter with law enforcement until the person can be medically assessed.
-As part of our commitment to continuous improvement, the policy now cautions officers not to place subjects on their stomach for an extended period, as this could impair their ability to breathe.
+In July 2020, the policy was updated to caution officers not to place subjects on their stomach for an extended period, as this could impair their ability to breathe.

 Additional policies, including the Medical Aid and Response Policy, Handcuffing and Restraints Policy, Control Devices Policy, and Conducted Energy Device Policy, provide additional medical aid guidelines for specific types of incidents.
-Through these policies and related training content, Lexipol urges law enforcement officers to err on the side of caution when it comes to providing medical aid in the use of force context.
+Through these policies and related training content, Lexipol's message is clear: If there is any indication medical aid may be needed, provide it promptly.
 As Lexipol co-founder Gordon Graham states, providing medical care “shouldn’t be a tough call” and is “the right thing to do.”

 De-escalation is a prominent topic in conversations around police policy and tactics.
 It is important to note that de-escalation is not possible in every incident; some individuals are unable or unwilling to appropriately respond to de-escalation tactics.
 While there is no federal legal requirement for officers to use de-escalation tactics, the use of non-violent techniques and strategies to reduce the need for force is encouraged when it is possible and safe to do so.